Barry Smolin: Experimental music

 Since 2016, Smolin has primarily composed experimental pieces, both instrumental and spoken word.
 With Double Naught Spy Car, he set chapter 1 of James Joyce's Finnegans Wake to music as part of the Waywords and Meansigns project, which was released in 2016 as was an album of the project's instrumental tracks called That Tragoady Thundersday.
 In September 2017, he released an instrumental album entitled The Sooterkin Library, a trio project that Smolin describes as "12-tone avant-freak mongrel psycho-tonk".

 Writing

 Smolin is the author of two novellas: Narcissus in the Dark (2012), whose narrator is God sentenced to eternity in a dungeon and whose consciousness thinks new universes into being while sorting through the detritus of his troubled past, and the experimental prose project Wake Up in the Dreamhouse, composed one sentence at a time on Twitter.
 In May 2011, Smolin released a volume of selected poetry covering 1988 to 2010 entitled Always Be Madly in Love.
 His most recent fiction project is a trilogy entitled The Miranda Complex, Volume 1 of which was published in 2016 with Volume 2 following in 2017, and the concluding Volume 3 in 2018.
-The Miranda Complex chronicles the unconsummated romantic relationship between Lance Atlas and Miranda Savitch, two teenagers in 1970s Los Angeles.